MR-KH21/FontUtil/README.md

 # FontUtil

-a simple way to change the typeface all over your application or for specific text directly from the layout xml without creating a custom class or refering to your views programmatically.
+a simple way to change the typeface allover your app or to a specific view directly from the layout xml without creating a custom class or refering to your view programmatically.

 ## How to use it